Title Loan Laws And Disclosures For Each State

 South Carolina

 There are limits on short-term vehicle-secured loans in South Carolina.
-They can only be for an original period of one month, after which point the lender may allow the loan to be renewed for up to six periods.
+They can only be for an original period of one month, after which the lender may allow the loan to be renewed for up to six periods.
 It can be up to 240 days.

 Tennessee